lsuxrstudio/xrstudioguides/wall-mesh/README.md

 ##### `Step 3.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Rotate the wall so that it's facing Maya's Front axis.
+Rotate the wall so that it's facing Maya's Front axis: 90 degrees in the Rotate X channel.
 We'll likely need to rotate the wall again when it's brought into Unreal.

 ![Rotate Wall](images/3-rotate-wall.png)